dndworld/dndworld.github.io/advanced-play/guilds.md

 ### Guild Representative Form

-For guilds that have more than one leader, whose leader is inactive/retired/left the server, or who relies on someone else other than the leader to carry out day to day functions such as making announcements/paying taxes/doing bookkeeping.
-The additional representative can apply to be granted manage messages/manage threads permissions within their guild channel.
+For guilds with an absent leader(s) or someone else to co-lead or for day-to-day functions such as announcements, taxes, or bookkeeping; these representatives can apply to be granted pins and thread management permissions to use within their guild channel.
 React with 🏢 (`:office:`) on your post.

+Please note, Discord has a single Manage Messages permission to pin and delete messages.
+Reps should only use this to pin messages, and turn to Mods for moderating messages.
+DO NOT delete messages, nor pin and thread in other guild channels.

 ```md
 ### Guild Representative Form